Nigerian Tax System 2026

 Companies Income Tax (CIT) 2026

 Tax on company profits.
-Two tiers only — small companies pay 0%, all others pay 30%.
+Two tiers only — small companies 0%, all others 30%.
 The 20% medium tier is gone.
 Professional services firms cannot qualify as small companies.

 Company Details